riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `features.pdf`

-The features pdf relates the transcripts per million value of different genes to a variety of different sequence features.
-This highlights any trends in feature value as transcripts per million changes.
-Values for different the features come from the features-file, if it is provided and are described above.
+The features pdf relates the tpm value of different genes to a variety of different sequence features.
+This highlights any trends in feature value as the tpm changes.
+Values for the different features come from the features-file, if it is provided and are described above.

 Example features plot: